Work with pipe query syntax

 Basic syntax

 In pipe syntax, queries start with a standard SQL query or a FROM clause.
-For example, a standalone FROM clause, such as FROM mydataset.mytable, is valid pipe syntax.
+For example, a standalone FROM clause, such as FROM MyTable, is valid pipe syntax.
 The result of the standard SQL query or the table from the FROM clause can then be passed as input to a pipe symbol, |>, followed by a pipe operator name and any arguments to that operator.
 The pipe operator transforms the table in some way, and the result of that transformation can be passed to another pipe operator.

 You can use any number of pipe operators in your query to do things such as select, order, filter, join, or aggregate columns.
 The names of pipe operators match their standard syntax counterparts and generally have the same behavior.
 The main difference between standard syntax and pipe syntax is the way you structure your query.
-As the logic expressed by your query becomes more complex, the query can still be expressed as a linear sequence of pipe operators, without using deeply nested subqueries, making it easier to read and reason about.
+As the logic expressed by your query becomes more complex, the query can still be expressed as a linear sequence of pipe operators, without using deeply nested subqueries, making it easier to read and understand.

 Consider the following table:

-CREATE TABLE mydataset.produce AS (
+CREATE OR REPLACE TABLE Produce AS (

 SELECT 'apples' AS item, 2 AS sales, 'fruit' AS category